The Sweet: Andy Scott's Sweet (1985–present)

 Scott produced the Suzi Quatro album Back to the Drive, released in February 2006.
-March 2006 saw the U.S. release of his band's album Sweetlife.
+March 2006 saw the US release of his band's album Sweetlife.

 In 2007 the group played in Germany, Belgium, Austria and Italy.
 In May of that year, the band played in Porto Alegre and Curitiba, Brazil, their first and only South American shows.
 The tour was called the 'Sweet Fanny Adams Tour'.

 The band toured again in March 2008 under the name 'Sweet Fanny Adams Revisited Tour'.
 In May and June, Scott's Sweet were part of the "Glitz Blitz & 70s Hitz" tour of the UK alongside The Rubettes and Showaddywaddy.

 In March and April 2010, Scott was absent from a couple of gigs due to ill health and Martin Mickels stood in.
 Scott revealed later that he had been diagnosed with prostate cancer and was treated at the Bristol Royal Infirmary.
 After a course of treatment and rest, he was back to full touring fitness.
 In 2010 the band played at venues in Europe and back at Bilston in October.